This page describes how to create a task handler, the code that handles a push

 because it specifies

 runtime: python27 api_version: 1 threadsafe: true service: worker handlers: - url: /.* script: worker.app login: admin

-User-supplied data can be delivered in the request as a query string or as a payload in the request body.
+User-supplied data can be delivered to the handler in the request as a query string or as a payload in the request body.
 Inserting user data is described in Creating Tasks.
 If the request includes data, the handler must know how it was inserted into the request.
 The exact code you use to fetch the data from the request depends on the particular web framework you're using.

 To test a task handler, sign in as an administrator and visit the handler's URL in your browser.

 Reading request headers

-A push task HTTP request will have special headers, which contain task-specific information your handler might want to use.
+A push task HTTP request has special headers set by App Engine, which contain task-specific information your handler can use.

-These headers are set internally by App Engine.
-If these headers are present in an external user request to your app, these headers are stripped -- except for requests from logged in administrators of the application, who are allowed to set the header for testing purposes.
-Headers are not removed when your app is running in the development server.
+If these headers are present in an external user request to your app, they are stripped and replaced.
+The sole exception is for requests from logged-in administrators of the application, who are allowed to set headers for testing purposes.
+On the other hand, headers are not removed when your app is running in the development server.